francistyron/50_Days_SQL_Challenge/README.md

 - Calculate average salary of each employee
 - Count number of salary records for each employee
 - Find maximum salary received by each employee

+## Day 17: SQL Tasks (GROUP BY + HAVING)
+### Tasks Completed
+- List employees with more than 2 salary records
+- List departments with more than 3 employees
+- List employees with total salary greater than 100000
+- List departments with high average salary (greater than 50000)